Krylov complexity and Wightman power spectrum with positive chemical potential in Schr\"odinger field theory: The Krylov complexity of the fermionic field with positive chemical potential

 \subsection{Krylov complexity}

-The Krylov complexity can be solved from the discrete Schr\"odinger equation \eqref{2.12} by using the Lanczos coefficients.
-The time evolution of the Krylov complexity with various chemical potentials are exhibited in the Figure \ref{fig:ktlist}.
+Given the Lanczos coefficients, the Krylov complexity can be obtained by solving the discrete Schr\"odinger equation \eqref{2.12}.
+The time evolution of the Krylov complexity for various chemical potentials is shown in Fig.~\ref{fig:ktlist}.

-Please note that the vertical axis in this figure is plotted in a logarithmic scale.
-From the figure, we find that all the Krylov complexities will grow with time for various chemical potentials.
-However, they do not overlap together, which is different from the Krylov complexities with negative chemical potentials in \cite{He:2024hkw}.
-In particular, when the chemical potential is relatively small, such as $\mu = 1, 10, 20$, the complexity at a fixed time will increases significantly with the increase of the chemical potential.
-On the contrary, when the chemical potential is relatively large, such as $\mu =100, 200$, even with a substantial increase of the chemical potential, the Krylov complexities almost coincide.
-This implies that as the chemical potential increases, the Krylov complexity will finally approach an asymptotic behavior.
+Note that the vertical axis is plotted on a logarithmic scale.
+We find that the complexity grows in time for all chemical potentials, but the curves do not collapse onto a single universal trajectory, in contrast to the non-positive-$\mu$ results of Ref.~\cite{He:2024hkw}.
+In particular, for relatively small $\mu$ (e.g. $\mu=1,10,20$), the complexity at a fixed time increases noticeably as $\mu$ increases.
+By contrast, for larger $\mu$ (e.g. $\mu=100,200$), the curves nearly coincide, suggesting that the complexity approaches an asymptotic behavior at large chemical potential. {An estimate of the crossover time scale $t^{\ast}$ from a continuum approximation is presented in Appendix~\ref{app:crossover}.}

-It is worth noting that although the Krylov complexity appears to approach an exponential growth in Figure \ref{fig:ktlist}, it actually approaches a quadratic growth.
-In the following, we will present the reason why the Krylov complexity approaches a quadratic growth by comparing the asymptotic behaviors of the Lanczos coefficients with those in \cite{Balasubramanian:2022tpr}.
-In Ref. \cite{Balasubramanian:2022tpr}, the authors considered the spread complexity for systems whose Hamiltonians can be written from Lie algebra. \footnote{Krylov complexity is also called spread complexity in the states formula.} For instance, one of the cases they considered is that the Hamiltonian can be written from generators of $SL(2,\mathbb{R})$:
+Although the curves in Fig.~\ref{fig:ktlist} may look close to exponential on a log scale over an intermediate time window, the true late-time behavior is quadratic.
+To explain this, we compare the large-$n$ asymptotics of our Lanczos coefficients with the $SL(2,\mathbb{R})$ results discussed in Ref.~\cite{Balasubramanian:2022tpr}.
+There, the authors studied the spread complexity for systems whose Hamiltonians are built from Lie-algebra generators.\footnote{In the state formalism, Krylov complexity is also referred to as spread complexity.} One representative case is a Hamiltonian constructed from $SL(2,\mathbb{R})$ generators: